Jed Horne: Early life and education

 The son of a school administrator and the great-nephew of Nobel laureate Dickinson Richards (medicine, 1956), Horne was born in Greenfield, Massachusetts in 1948.
 He is a graduate of Deerfield Academy and Harvard College, class of 1970.

 Career

 He began his career in the early 1970s working with "alternative" weeklies, the Boston Phoenix and The Real Paper.
 In 1973 he moved to New York City and was employed by Time Inc. in magazine development.
 He was a founding editor of People Weekly and was involved in the revival of Life magazine as a monthly.
 After leaving Time Inc. he was a founding editor of Quest magazine.
-He moved to New Orleans in 1988 after a period of time living and writing in the mid-Hudson Valley.
+He moved to New Orleans in 1988 after a period of living and writing in the mid-Hudson Valley.

 Awards and honors

 "Desire Street" was nominated for the 2006 Edgar for best non-fiction crime book of the year and was runner-up for the American Bar Association's Silver Gavel Award.
 "Breach of Faith" was declared "the best of the Katrina books," on National Public Radio's "All Things Considered."
 Horne was part of the Times-Picayune team awarded two Pulitzer Prizes for coverage of Hurricane Katrina.
 His articles have appeared in an array of publications, including The Village Voice, The Guardian, the New Republic and Vanity Fair.